KostasValeckas/BarchelorThesisFiles/PypeIt files/readme.txt

-PypeIt setup files used to test PypeIt on GW170817  X-Shooter data, for different dates of observations
+PypeIt setup files used to test PypeIt on GW170817  X-Shooter data, for different dates of observation.

 The rebinned data is available in this repository, in the rebinned directory.